Yelfive/md-notes/Linux/iptables.md

 -s      | Source IP, to match the incoming IP address --sport | Source port, used with `-s` to specify port of source IP -d      | Destination IP
--dport  | Port of destination IP
+--dport  | Port of destination IP

 **ICMP Types**